zopefoundation/zopetoolkit/source/steeringgroup/openissues.rst

 * We need a process to implement new functionality/features within the ZTK.
   There seems to be some tendency to implement new functionality in each framework/project without a backchannel to share results on a common basis.

+* Provide a dash-board for getting an overview about all libraries of the ZTK with information about: bugs (open, new, ...), test status, XXX comment status, dependency graphs.